dereneaton/ipyrad/docs/parameters.rst

 The latter three all require a reference sequence file (param #6) in fasta format.
 See the :ref:`tutorials` for an example.

-Affected steps: 3, 6.
+Affected steps = 3, 6
 Example entries into params.txt:

 .. code-block:: python